fyardlest1/DevOpsPortfolio/README.md

 # DevOpsPortfolio

 ## About the project
-This project is my portfolio for the Backend, SQL, and DevOps with Python Bootcamp at Nucamp -> nucamp.co.
-The project is a store django app for a potential e-commerce website.
+This project is my portfolio for the Backend, SQL, and DevOps with Python Bootcamp at Nucamp -> nucamp.co The project is a store django app for a potential e-commerce website.
 I use Django and Docker compose to make it work using the knowlage I got from the entire Bootcamp and my own research to make everything works perfectly.